SimonEnsemble/SimonEnsemble_old.github.io/index.md

 }
 </style>

 The Simon Research Ensemble resides in the School of Chemical, Biological, and Environmental Engineering ([CBEE](http://cbee.oregonstate.edu/)) at [Oregon State University](http://oregonstate.edu/).
-We leverage mathematics, machine learning, statistical mechanics, and computer simulations to shed light on physical phenomena ranging from porous materials with moving parts, to the transcriptional regulation of gene expression, to mysterious, barren patches in arid grasslands.
-We aim to understand intimately and to explain clearly.
-The problems we approach have implications in clean energy, security, health, and human welfare.
+We leverage machine learning, statistical mechanics, and molecular simulations to accelerate the discovery and deployment of nano-porous materials for gas storage, separations, and sensing.
+By collaborating with experimentalists, our efforts directly contribute to the development of novel materials and technologies, generation of cheaper and cleaner energy, and enhancement of national security.

 <figure>
 	<center>